MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

     :::image type="content" source="media/microsoft-edge-configure-kiosk-mode/ms-kiosk-mode--8-done.png" alt-text="Kiosk mode - finish set up":::

-13. Sign off from the kiosk device and sign in with the local kiosk account to validate the configuration.
+13. Sign out from the kiosk device and sign in with the local kiosk account to validate the configuration.

 ## Functional limitations